minaskar/pocomc/joss/paper.md

 p_{t}(\theta) = \pi(\theta)^{1-\beta_{t}} \mathcal{P}(\theta)^{\beta_{t}}
 \end{equation}
 where $0=\beta_{1}<\beta_{2}<\dots<\beta_{T}=1$.
-Starting from the prior, each distribution with density $p_{t}(\theta)$ is sampled in turn using a collection of particles propaged by a number of MCMC steps.
+Starting from the prior, each distribution with density $p_{t}(\theta)$ is sampled in turn using a collection of particles propagated by a number of MCMC steps.
 Prior to MCMC sampling, the particles are re-weighted using importance sampling and then re-sampled to account for the transition from
 $p_{t}(\theta)$ to $p_{t+1}(\theta)$. `pocoMC` utilises the importance weights of this step to define an estimator for the effective sample size (ESS) of the population of particles.
 Maintaining a fixed value of ESS during the run